-Zombie are the ‘Undead’: not living, not dead, driven yet not alive, the zombie images emerge from the recesses of the collective unconscious.
-Animated yet with out life, they move.
+Zombies are the ‘Undead’: not living, not dead.
+Driven, yet not alive, zombie images emerge from the recesses of the collective unconscious.
+Animated, yet without life, they move.
 Driven, yet without desire, they seek.
-Emerging from “subterranean passages” of psychic life they express a surplus of drive without instinct, of desire without meaning.
+Emerging from “subterranean passages” of psychic life, they express a surplus of drive without instinct, of desire without meaning.

 “It is this mighty power, not by being a positive which turns away from the negative, as when we say of anything it is nothing or it is false, and, being then done with it, pass off to something else: on the contrary, mind is this power only by looking the negative in the face, and dwelling with it.”
 (Hegel, para 32)

 - The Fragile Absolute or Why is the Christian Legacy Worth Fighting For, Slavoj Zizek, London: Verso, 2000.

 - Beyond the Pleasure Principle (Google eBook),Sigmund Freud, International psycho-analytical Press- 1922

 - Symbols of Transformation: An Analysis…, Carl Gustav Jung, 1912

 - The Seminar of Jacques Lacan, Book 1, Jacques Lacan

 - The Seminar of Jacques Lacan, Book 2 ,The Ego in Freud’s Theory and in the Technique of Psychoanalysis

 - The Phenomenology of Spirit Georg W. F. Hegel

 - Hegel said “All that is real is rational; and all that is rational is real” (quoted in Engels, 1970.
 I have yet to find a good direct quote from Hegel, but this is part of Hegel’s discourse.
 I believe Jung offers a concept of the real that is a sort of a rational Mundus Imaginalis.
 I will be working through such concepts soon.